 2. Host an event to get people to talk, pray and write a submission!
 Here are ideas:

 Have a ‘submission party’ at your home.
-Watch the introduction video (coming soon on our Facebook page), discuss the topics raised, then prayerfully write submissions together.
+Watch the introduction video, discuss the topics raised, then prayerfully write submissions together.

 - Pray while filling in the submission form